WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 Your initial treatment will include a complete consultation.
 Subsequent follow-up procedures may take only a few minutes, as the full process of consultation is not necessary to repeat, although consent is required at each visit.

-Most health insurance does not cover cosmetic surgery or its complications.
+Most health insurance plans do not cover cosmetic injectable treatments or related complications.

 Words To Know